Emergency Preparedness for All

 • Distributing culturally and linguistically appropriate mental health information during and after emergencies

-• Facilitating trauma-informed care and resources to help community members cope with and recover from traumatic experiences
+• Facilitating trauma-informed care and resources to help community members cope with and recover from traumatic experiences.

 Community Cohesion

-An inclusive approach fosters community solidarity.
-Inclusion ensures that everyone has a role to play, which can be particularly empowering during trying times and beneficial for the collective mental well-being.
 Inclusion in emergency preparedness is not a luxury but a necessity for maintaining community health and well-being.
 It considers the multifaceted impacts of emergencies—both physical and mental—and ensures that no one is left behind, including those grappling with the effects of trauma.
 An inclusive community is a resilient community, better equipped to handle the challenges of adverse events and quicker to recover and rebuild.

 Certain groups are more at-risk during emergency situations due to preparation and evacuation access issues.
 They may also have specific needs that should be addressed in community disaster planning — needs that are often overlooked.